 - Attach the drain bladder to a hose that is connected to a cold water hose bib.

 - Push the bladder down into the drain.
-It should be inserted a minimum of 6" down the drain.
+It should be inserted a minimum of 6 inches down the drain.

 - While standing a safe distance away, turn the water on slowly until it is at full pressure.
 After it fills, the drain bladder will force water pressure into the line and the drain should clear.